 Oatmeal Bread with Apple Cider is a hearty and delicious bread with a sweet cinnamon frosting drizzle

-Over 20 delicous bread recipes from One Hot Oven
+Over 20 delicious bread recipes from One Hot Oven

 What You Need To Make Biscuits

 Baking Sheet Pan – since this is a small batch of biscuits a 1/4 sheet pan is all you need.